Kong/developer.konghq.com/app/_gateway_entities/route.md

 ## What is a route?

-{{page.description}} Services can store collections of objects like plugin configurations, and policies, and they can be associated with routes.
+{{page.description | liquify}} Services can store collections of objects like plugin configurations, and policies, and they can be associated with routes.
 In {{site.base_gateway}}, routes typically map to endpoints that are exposed through the {{site.base_gateway}} application.
 Routes can also define rules that match requests to associated services.
 Because of this, one route can reference multiple endpoints.
 A basic route should have a name, path or paths, and reference an existing service.

 You can also configure routes with: